hermetic-architecture-portal/react-auto-edit/readme.md

 import React from 'react';
 import VanillaJoi from 'joi';
 import { fkExtension, pkExtension } from 'joi-key-extensions';
-import { BrowserRouter as Router, Redirect } from 'react-router-dom';
+import { BrowserRouter as Router, Redirect, Route } from 'react-router-dom';
 import {
   ApiProxy, Controller, EditRoutes, Menu, Loading,
 } from 'react-auto-edit';